compose-run/client/README.md

 #### 1. How long will this data be persisted?

-All state under ~1mb will be persisted for at least 48-hours without being tied to an account.
+All state under 1mb will be persisted for 48-hours without being tied to an account.

-Obtain your `userId` by logging in:
+To tie your data to your account, first obtain your `userId` by logging in:

 ```js
 import { loginMagicLink } from '@compose-run/compose'